-24 Side Hustles That Could Potentially Replace Your Job (And How To Get Started)
+24 Awe-Inspiring Side Hustles That Could Replace Your Job

 16. Create YouTube Videos

 Easier said than done, right?
-I see youtube just the way I see podcasts, you must stay consistent, and you still can voice your opinion or educate the world without having to write a thing.
+I see YouTube just like I see podcasts; you must stay consistent, and you can still voice your opinion or educate the world without having to write a thing.

 YouTube makes it pretty easy to sign up and earn income from your videos, so long as they are original.
-I love hearing stories about Youtube stars because it’s almost unbelievable.
+I love hearing stories about YouTube stars because it’s almost unbelievable.
 One of my favorites to listen to is Tyler Oakley.

-If you want to learn more about starting a Youtube channel, check out the sources below.
+Check out the sources below to learn more about starting a YouTube channel.

 17. Become an Uber or Lyft Driver

 Everyone who has ever taken a Lyft has thought about becoming a driver.
-Anyone can sign-up, you can work full-time or part-time, and the hours are flexible.
+Anyone can sign up, you can work full-time or part-time, and the hours are flexible.

-I don’t think there are drivers out there getting rich off this, but plenty is using Lyft driving as an income source to give them the flexibility to propel them to their dreams.
+I don’t think there are drivers out there getting rich off this, but plenty are using Lyft driving as an income source to give them the flexibility to propel them to their dreams.

 Sign up to drive with Lyft here!